the-arena-project/typescript-arenas/arenas/dojo-ytreza-dev/src/challenges/ms07/challenge-en.md

 Spartacus continues :

 > I have to leave you soon, but watch how i fight, maybe you will understand.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rX5AisJ4Spw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Follow this link and watch the video : https://youtu.be/rX5AisJ4Spw

 The gate opens again, and you find yourself alone as usual.
 The *strange* advice resonates in your head, what could it mean?
 But you don't have time to catch your breath, as you now face a row of cells.